sbelakho2/apex-mediation-platform/docs/Internal/Deployment/PRODUCTION_READINESS_CHECKLIST.md

 > **DigitalOcean CLI policy:** All cloud interactions below must be executed from Bash using [`doctl`](https://docs.digitalocean.com/reference/doctl/) or the S3-compatible tooling called out in each section.
 Do not click through the DigitalOcean UI; if a step is missing a CLI, stop and add it here before proceeding.

+## Outcomes by the end of this checklist
+- Staging stack is online behind Nginx with valid TLS (API required; Console optional) and HSTS enabled for API.
+- Backend health and readiness are green using Postgres + Redis only; migrations applied; no ClickHouse gates anywhere.
+- Evidence captured locally for TLS/HSTS and local health snapshot.
+- Sandbox org/apps/placements exist; Android test app validated end-to-end; matrix items progressed in order.
+- Load/soak, billing usage, and VRA tests planned and executable with clear acceptance criteria.

 ## Prerequisites (one-time)
 - [X] Domain configured: `api.apexmediation.ee`, `console.apexmediation.ee` (TTL 300s)
 - [X] DigitalOcean account with billing enabled